 KPMG Australia is committed to respecting human rights.
 We expect high standards of human rights performance across our operations and supply chain.
 This commitment aligns with the KPMG International Business and Human Rights Statement.
-KPMG Australia values leading by example, acting with integrity and fostering an ethical culture where everyone embraces a sense of personal responsibility for doing the right thing in the right way.
+KPMG Australia values acting with integrity and courage and fostering an ethical culture where everyone embraces a sense of responsibility for doing the right thing in the right way.
 Respecting human rights across all our business activities helps to uphold KPMG Australia’s core values and achieve our vision of creating long term, sustainable value for society.

 KPMG Australia recognises its influence and impact as a professional services firm on the human rights of a range of stakeholders, including as a provider of professional services, employer, contractor, procurer, investor and supporter of communities.
-We are committed to working closely with our stakeholders to identify and understand our impacts, to mitigate negative impacts and enhance positive ones.
+We are committed to doing what matters by working closely with our stakeholders to identify and understand our impacts, to mitigate negative impacts and enhance positive ones.

 We also recognise that in specific circumstances other international human rights law, voluntary principles and guidelines for business may support our decisions on how we best respect the rights of vulnerable populations or other rights-holders.